Skip to main content

 Protecting Legal Claims During the Transition

 When a person dies, their legal claims do not die with them.
 But there is a practical problem: nobody may be authorized to pursue those claims right away.
-It takes time to appoint a personal representative, and during that gap, a statute of limitations could expire.
+It takes time to appoint a personal representative.
+During that gap, a statute of limitations could expire.
 This statute prevents that from happening.

 Upon the death of a person in whose favor there is a cause of action which has not been barred as of the date of his death, the limitation of the action ceases to run until a personal representative is appointed or until twelve months after the death, whichever first occurs, but shall not bar such action sooner than four months after death even if a personal representative is appointed earlier.